 Nemag’s factory has a surface area exceeding 7,500 m².
 ‘In recent years the lights have been continuously on here, from the moment the first staff member enters until the last employee leaves the premises’, explains Corbeau.
 ‘Even in the rooms where there was barely any activity.
 The new Luci luminaries with EOS technology have changed this.
 The luminaries switch on quickly to a pre-determined light level as soon as our workers enter the room.
 If no motion is sensed for five minutes, they automatically dim once more and after another five minutes they automatically switch off.’

-Aside from the motion sensors, each Luci luminair contains a daylight sensor, says Tomas van Ham, Consultant Industrial Lighting at Reveb Industrial Lighting.
+Aside from the motion sensors, each Luci luminair contains a daylight sensor, says Tomas van Ham, Consultant Industrial Lighting at Bever Innovations Industrial.
 ‘After all, there’s plenty of daylight ingression in Nemag’s factory, which the Luci luminaries automatically adjust their light output to.
 The upshot of this is an additional energy reduction of 70% compared to standard switching on and off, with safety and light comfort being continuously guaranteed thanks to the even light levels on the shop floor.’

 Luminary Intelligent Protection System